tigase/tigase-server/src/main/restructured/Tigase_Admistration/Configuration.rst

 This document describes how virtual hosts work in Tigase server and how to get the most out of this feature in your installation.

-The :ref:`'default-virtual-host' <virtHosts>` property allows to define name of the single vhost domain which will be considered a default vhost domain for this installation.
+The `'default-virtual-host' <#virtHosts>`_ property allows to define name of the single vhost domain which will be considered a default vhost domain for this installation.
 It allows you just to configure the domain name.
 Any additional configuration needs to be configured using ad-hoc commands.

-Virtual hosts should be managed using ad-hoc commands or admin ui, visit :ref:`Add and Manage Domains <addManageDomain>` for description of vhosts management process or visit :ref:`Specification for ad-hoc Commands Used to Manage Virtual Domains <ad-hocCommands>` for more information about ad-hoc commands.
+Virtual hosts should be managed using ad-hoc commands or admin ui, visit `Add and Manage Domains <#addManageDomain>` for description of vhosts management process or visit `Specification for ad-hoc Commands Used to Manage Virtual Domains <#adhocCommands>` for more information about ad-hoc commands.

 If you have components that may not be able to handle multiple vhosts or cluster mode, we have developed a virtual component solution as well, details in the `Virtual Components for the Tigase Cluster <#virtualComponents>`__ section.

-You may also want to reference the Vhosts API for additional information: - :ref:`API Description for Virtual Domains Management in Tigase Server <addManageDomain>`.
+You may also want to reference the Vhosts API for additional information: - `API Description for Virtual Domains Management in Tigase Server <#addManageDomain>`.

 .. **Tip**::